akshar8460/AirBnB-Project/README.md

 ## Tableau Dashboard

-We created a Tableau dashboard to visualize insights from the cleaned dataset.
+Created a Tableau dashboard to visualize insights from the cleaned dataset.
 The dashboard provides interactive visualizations and key takeaways, making it easier to understand trends and patterns in Airbnb listings in New York City in 2019.

 ## Installation